 - 1. Stormwater Conveyance Channels and Sediment Basins - a.
 Stormwater conveyance channels ("SCC") and diversion ditches shall be designed for permanent stormwater control and shall utilize check dams or weirs to control sediment transport.
 Rock check dams shall be installed in SCC immediately following construction and the establishment of final grade.
 Check dams shall be installed per the Virginia Erosion and Sediment Control Handbook ("VESCH") or per Virginia Department of Transportation ("VDOT") detail EC-4 standards and details as applicable.
 Check dams should be evaluated for sediment accumulation after each runoff-producing storm event and remediated as necessary to maintain function. - b.
 SCC, vegetated swales, or diversion dikes shall be installed to divert overland sheet flow or shallow concentrated flow to a stabilized outlet or a sediment trapping facility during construction.
 When used at the top of a slope, the structure shall protect exposed slopes by diverting storm run-off away from the slopes to a stabilized outlet or sediment trapping device.
 When used at the base of a slope, the SCC shall protect downslope areas by diverting sediment-laden runoff to a sediment-trapping facility or stabilized outlet. - c.
 Sediment basins shall be equipped with measuring devices to accurately determine the sediment capacity of the basin.
 Sediment shall be removed from basins when accumulation reaches twenty-five percent (25%) of the required wet storage volume for each individual basin.
 In no case shall sediment cleanout levels be higher than one (1) foot below the bottom of the de-watering device.
 Remediation crews shall remove sediment or to be able to correct any Erosion and Sediment Control ("ESC") issues within twenty-four (24) hours.
-Remediation crews shall consist of a minimum five (5) member team including one (1) foreman, two (2) equipment operators, and two (2) laborers, with equipment as needed, per 200-acre disturbance area.
 The daily presence of these crews shall be indicated in the monitoring report.
-When Sediment Basins or traps are cleaned out the intended use and location of that the removed material shall be indicated in the monitoring report.
+When Sediment Basins or traps are cleaned the intended use and location of the removed material shall be indicated in the monitoring report.